by

 Based on a study conducted in 20162017, it is estimated that Brazil annually spends approximately BRL 2 billion on online casinos and bookmakers based abroad, potentially reaching BRL 10 billion.
 Academic sources translate that in BRL 3 billion in missed social contributions and taxes, potentially benefiting both the state and industry workers.
 In current figures, this amounts to a total market value of USD 2 billion, with a third of that contributing directly to the nation’s fiscal revenues.

-Around that time, according to KPMG data in 2017, the Brazilian iGaming market was estimated at around USD 2.2 billion, with approximately 60% (USD 1.3 billion) attributed to sports betting and 40% (USD 0.9 billion) to online casino, including popular games like poker and bingo.
+Around that time, according to KPMG data in 2017, the Brazilian gambling market was estimated at around USD 2.2 billion, with approximately 60% (USD 1.3 billion) attributed to sports betting and 40% (USD 0.9 billion) to online casino, including popular games like poker and bingo.
 Notably, these figures excluded state lotteries and informal betting options, above all the national favorite “jogo do bicho.”

 Four years later (in 2021), a survey by Globo became widely cited as a prominent insight into the Brazilian gambling market.
 Despite (or because of) the pandemic’s impact, sports betting alone had already reached BRL 7 billion (USD 1.25 billion) the year before, marking significant growth from BRL 2 billion in only a couple of years.